eblasoft/documentation/docs/extensions/rate/overview.md

 # Ebla Rate. <a href="https://www.eblasoft.com.tr/espocrm-extension-page/espocrm-rate-field" target="_blank" id="ext-version" data-id="63495a03a877d5a9a"></a>

-> adding new field type **Rate Field**, to allow EspoCRM users easily seat and read rates,
+> Adding new field type **Rate Field**, to allow EspoCRM users easily seat and read rates,
 > is available in [Ebla Rate](https://www.eblasoft.com.tr/espocrm-extension-page/espocrm-rate-field).

 ---